Coming By Car

 After making that right turn, you will be crossing the Coolidge Bridge, heading toward Amherst.
 You are probably in the right lane.
 Beware that the two bridge lanes merge to one just past the bridge.
 Watch out for stopped cars trying to turn left (into a side road) against oncoming traffic just at the point of merger.

 Landmarks.
 Moving eastward along Route 9 (locally called Russell Street), there is a light at mile 1.0 (the intersection with Route 47).
-A Chinese restaurant, currently (November 2013) under reconstruction and renamed the Shiki, is just past the light on your left.
 At 1.8 miles there is another light, near the Hadley town hall and (very often) a parked police cruiser.
-This is a complex school crossing and needs your attention, in and out of school season.
+This is a school crossing and needs your attention, in and out of school season.
 At 4.0 miles is a traffic light at the entrance to the Mountain Farms Mall (anchored on a WalMart).
-Immediately following, at 4.1 miles, is another light at Maple Street, and another mall just ahead to your right (the store nearest to Route 9 is Trader Joe's).
-Avoid the right turnoff and left-turn lanes at both these lights.
+Immediately following, at 4.1 miles, is another light at Maple Street.
+Avoid the right turnoff and left turn lanes, and keep going straight.
+Just past the light, there is another mall on your right (the store nearest to Route 9 is Trader Joe's).
 Once past Maple Street, work into the left lane, and as the next light approaches, get into the left turn lane for Route 116 North and UMass.
-(The local Staples store will be visible to the right of Route 9).
+(The local Staples store will be visible to the right).
 That lane will appear at about 4.7 miles.
 Make your left turn onto 116 as soon as you get the green arrow.

 We now join our friends coming from the east via Route 9.
-Beware of them or other merging traffic on the right.
+Beware of merging traffic on the right (it may be them).
 Obviously, the odometer settings given here do not apply to them, but they may convert by subtracting 4.8 from the readings given here.

 As you (both) go north along Route 116, the UMass campus skyline, including high-rise dorms as well as the landmark Library Tower, should become visible on your right.
 If you happen to get here at sunset, the sunset will be spectacularly visible at your left.
 Pay no attention to it.
 Concentrate on the UMass exit ramp at mile 6.0.
 At the end of that ramp, bear right (toward campus), after yielding to any traffic in the road ahead of you.